1871fotc/1871fotc.github.io/docs/guided-tours.md

 ## Upcoming Guided Tours

-Our next tour is on **Sunday 2 April 2023**.
+Our next tour is on **Sunday 7 May 2023**.
 The tour is limited to 20 people.

 !!!
 Warning "What to bring"